 It's important that you consider the different types of construction contracts so you select one that will cover what you need it to and be the right fit for your needs.

 Like with anything, preparation is key.
-When the time comes for your builder to sit down with union representatives and project stakeholders, he or she should know what to expect.
+When your builder sits down with representatives from the union and project stakeholders, they should know what to expect.

 Pick a negotiator with the right skill set and characteristics.
 This will make it easier to strike a deal that suits you and your needs.
 You'll want to achieve the goals you've set but also keep both parties happy.
 They'll also need to know how to best handle face-to-face negotiations.
 They can be high-pressure and intimidating.
 So, you want someone who can make a good impression and keep a cool head.